Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Windows administrators are not excluded

-If the Exclude Windows Administrators after log on option is enabled (in Settings) Deskman will not apply restrictions when administrators log on.
-However, startup programs and the following desktop and system restrictions will remain applied unless maintenance is enabled:
+If the Exclude Windows Administrators option is enabled, in Settings, Deskman will not apply restrictions when administrators log on.
+However, startup programs and the following desktop and system restrictions will remain applied unless restrictions are suspended: